gvwilson/sensibleadventures/maddy-roo/old.md

 The bot came back again with two carefully-folded sheets of paper.
 "Thank you," Sindy said.
 "Here, would you like this?"
-She slipped her string bracelet off her wrist and held it out.
+She slipped her wire bracelet off her wrist and held it out.
 The bot hesitated,
 then plucked it from her fingers and raced back to its nest.